kubernetes/kubernetes/docs/admin/kubelet.md

       --kube-api-qps=5: QPS to use while talking with kubernetes apiserver --kube-reserved=: A set of ResourceName=ResourceQuantity (e.g. cpu=200m,memory=150G) pairs that describe resources reserved for kubernetes system components.
 Currently only cpu and memory are supported.
 See http://releases.k8s.io/HEAD/docs/user-guide/compute-resources.html for more detail. [default=none]
       --kubeconfig="/var/lib/kubelet/kubeconfig": Path to a kubeconfig file, specifying how to authenticate to API server (the master location is set by the api-servers flag).
+      --kubelet-cgroups="": Optional absolute name of cgroups to create and run the Kubelet in.
       --lock-file="/var/run/lock/kubelet.lock": <Warning: Alpha feature> The path to file for kubelet to use as a lock file.
       --log-flush-frequency=5s: Maximum number of seconds between log flushes --low-diskspace-threshold-mb=256: The absolute free disk space, in MB, to maintain.
 When disk space falls below this threshold, new pods would be rejected.
 Default: 256